-This natural kettle lake is 379-acres, with an average depth of 23 feet and a maximum depth of 77 feet.
+This natural kettle lake is 379-acres with an average depth of 23 feet and a maximum depth of 77 feet.
 Lake Ponemah has an average elevation of 265 meters above sea level.
 Flood risk for this lake is medium-high.
-With living in Michigan, we experience all four seasons.
-The hottest month is usually July, sometimes August, giving the water an average temperature of 8 degrees Celsius.
-In Michigan, there are prolonged freezing periods, making the water the coolest in January with an average temperature of -9.8 degrees Celsius.
+Living in Michigan, we experience all four seasons and the hottest months are July and August, giving the water an average temperature of 8 degrees Celsius.
+The water is coolest in January with an average temperature of -9.8 degrees Celsius.

 - Lake Ponemah can have low impact earthquakes, on average one every 50 years, with occurrences at <5 Richter.